-- Fedak & Brown LLP conducted the audit with the cooperation of the City of Long Beach and LCWA staff. - During the FY 2019/2020, the Authority's net position decreased by 0.46% or \$51,440 to \$11,203,939.
-The decrease in net position is primarily related to the Authority's operations. - Total revenues increased 3.67% or \$23,206 to \$655,732 primarily due to an increase in program and grants, particularly lease revenue and activities related to Orange County Public Works and Ascon Tarplant Mitigation.
-Total expenses decreased 1.53% or \$11,008 to \$707,172 primarily due to a decrease in consulting and grant management expenditures from the prior year. - The COVID-19 pandemic has caused business disruption through mandated and voluntary closings of businesses.
-While the disruption is expected to be temporary, the related financial impact on the Authority and the duration cannot be estimated at the time of the audit's release (June 9, 2021). - Capital assets amount to \$11,000,000 with no change from the previous fiscal year. - The Authority continues to have no long-term debt. - No material weaknesses or deficiencies in internal control were found or identified.
-No findings noted in the current fiscal year.
+- Fedak & Brown LLP conducted the audit with the cooperation of the City of Long Beach and LCWA staff. - During the FY 2020/2021, the Authority's net position increased by 1.63% or \$181,304 to \$11,33,803 as a result of the Authority's operations. - Total revenues decreased by 9.13% or \$59,836 to \$595,896 primarily due to reduced activity in program and grants as a result of the pandemic.
+Hence, total expenses decreased by 41.37% or \$292,580 to \$414,592 primarily due to a decrease in consulting and grant management expenditures from the prior year. - Capital assets amount to \$11,000,000 with no change from the previous fiscal year. - The Authority continues to have no long-term debt. - Two material weaknesses in internal control were identified: - 2021-001: Grant revenues were not properly recorded under the modified accrual basis of accounting in grants receivable.
+Remedy: deposits to the City of Long Beach will be clearly identified as receivable to ensure they are recorded properly. - 2021-002: The Authority's books are materially misstated prior to the start of the audit.
+Remedy: The Authority will reconcile its books with the City's records on a regular basis to ensure revenues and expenditures are recorded in the correct fiscal year to reduce or eliminate the number of correcting entries.
+The Authority and the City will communicate more comprehensively and provide updates to each other in a more timely manner.